eddyerburgh/notes/docs/computer-networking/internet/ipv6.md

 For fields that contain variable number of items, each item is encoded as a \<Type, Length, Value\> tuple. _Type_ is a 1-byte field that specifies the type of option, _Length_ is a 1-byte field that tells how long the value is (up to 255 bytes). _Value_ can be any information required {% cite computer-networks -l 461 %}.

-Each extension header includes a _Next header_ field which works the same way as the Next header field in the IP main header, and is used to specify which extension header (if any) comes next.
+Each extension header includes a _Next Header_ field which works the same way as the Next header field in the IP main header, and is used to specify which extension header (if any) comes next.

 ## IPv6 addresses